jtlai0921/firebase-subscriber/README.md

 - Abstract event unsubscribing by an additional `Channel` layer

 ## Installation
-This lib does not include `firebase`, so you'll need install it as well
+This lib does not include `firebase`, so you'll need to install it as well
 ```
 $ yarn add firebase-subscriber firebase
 ```